 The Purity Law says

 Hops, malt, yeast and water.
-Only these four ingredients can be used in beer.
-The purity requirement does not regulate how the hops were grown and whether fertilizers and pesticides were used.
-Many people who value low-pollutant and ecological nutrition want to buy organic beer.
-But what exactly is that?
+Only these four ingredients are allowed in the beer.
+However, the purity law does not regulate how the hops were grown and whether fertilizers and pesticides were used.
+Lots of people who value a low-pollutant as well as ecological Nutrition therefore want to buy organic beer.
+But what exactly is that anyway?

 What is the difference between organic beer and normal beer?

-Organic beer, i.e. beer that carries one or more of the various organic seals (Demeter, Bioland, Naturland, Bio), may only contain hops and cereals that come from organic farming.
-Fertilizers and the use of synthetic additives that improve the shelf life of raw materials are prohibited.
-Whether a beer is really organic can usually be recognized from the look, as it is cloudy than conventional beer.
-The reason: no clarification or preservation through pasteurization.
+Organic beer, i.e. beer that bears one or more of the various organic seals (Demeter, Bioland, Naturland, Bio), may only contain hops and grains that are organic Growing originates.
+Fertilizers and the use of synthetic additives that improve the shelf life of the raw materials are prohibited.
+Whether a beer is really organic can usually be seen by its appearance, as it is more cloudy than conventional beer.
+The reason: The waiver of clarification or preservation through pasteurization.

 Although this would also be allowed with organic beer, most organic brewers still do without it, as it preserves more flavor and ingredients.
 As a result, organic beer often doesn't keep as long as conventional beer, but it tastes more intense.
 In addition, no additives are used, beers with additives are not allowed to be labeled "Brewed according to the German Purity Law".

 Label for organic beer